Wondering how to improve your social media performance?

-Working is marketing requires to wear more hats, and the storyteller hat is mandatory for every job description.
+Working in marketing requires to wear more hats, and the storyteller's hat is mandatory for every job description.

 The viewpoint of the story can be: objective and subjective.

 The aspect that you choose should be inline with your business goals and future projections:

 Once you have correctly identified your social media needs, the next step that you need to do is to identify what social media channels should be included in the analysis.

-This way you'll know exactly what they are doing right that you are not.
-Don't waste your time with a networks which it doesn't provide value to your business.
+This way, you'll know exactly what they are doing right that you are not.
+Don't waste your time with a network that doesn't provide value to your business.

 You could exclude this platform from your analysis unless you're launching a new product which is matching with the Pinterest audience.

 You need to identify which stats matter most to your social media strategy.
 The metrics that you decide to analyze ultimately depends on your business goals.
 For instance, do you want to analyze industry-specific metrics or general metrics?

-Some of the key metrics to consider include for a competitive
+Some of the key metrics to consider for a competitive analysis: